Almond Harvest 2025: Between Yield Declines and New Opportunities – Can Mallorca Shoulder the Risk?

 Almond Harvest 2025: Between Setbacks and Signs of Hope – Can Mallorca Shoulder the Risk?

 On a cool morning in Consell the scent of damp earth still hangs in the air.
 Doves coo, a tractor rumbles in the distance, and buckets and rakes wait by the stone walls – the familiar picture of an island that has relied on almonds for generations.
-This year the baskets return less full: many trees bear fruit less frequently, and the harvest varies greatly by region.
+This year the baskets return less full, as a Mallorca Magic report on the 2025 almond harvest's setbacks and signs of hope notes.

 Key question: How resilient is Mallorca's almond economy to climate fluctuations?

 There is no simple answer.
 The fact is: the unusually wet March made pollination difficult for many trees.
 Farmers we spoke to estimate the yield loss at around 10 percent compared to 2024.
+This aligns with the numbers in Mallorca Magic: 2025 almond harvest — lower yields, higher prices.
 At the same time, the market price for shelled almonds – currently about €5 per kilo – lifts spirits at some small farms.
 Less volume but higher return: a double-edged result.

 Behind the numbers: Water remains the bottleneck